Bayesian Calibrated Click-Through Auction: Click-Through Auctions in General Environments

 {\em The major challenge} here is to prove property b), as any na\"{i}ve rounding of a signaling scheme from the continuous signal space to a discrete space would break the calibration constraints and hence end up with an infeasible rounded signaling scheme to the discrete program.
 To circumvent the difficulty, we introduce a novel technique to retain all the calibration constraints.

 At a high level, we will reserve a small amount of probability mass from the given signaling scheme at the beginning and only apply rounding to the remaining probability mass.
 After the rounding step, we will redistribute the reserved probability mass to carefully fix all the calibration constraints broken by the rounding step.
-In particular, one has to be extremely careful to avoid the straightforward discretization structure of the signal space, because otherwise a large fraction of probability mass reservation will be needed for the fixing stage, which leads to a significant revenue loss and fails the $1 - O(\epsilon)$ approximation. }
+In particular, one has to be extremely careful to avoid the straightforward discretization structure of the signal space, because otherwise a large fraction of probability mass reservation will be needed for the fixing stage, which leads to a significant revenue loss and fails the $1 - O(\epsilon)$ approximation.
+The detailed proof of Theorem \ref{claimriunderline} is involved and relegated to Appendix \ref{appendix_proofof_theorem_section3main}. }

-\begin{proofof}{Theorem \ref{claimriunderline}} The overview of the proof is as follows.
-Given an optimal signaling scheme $\pi$ in continuous signal space, we first obtain a new signaling scheme by proportionally scaling down $\pi$ with $1-O(\epsilon)$.
-This step will save probability mass $O(\eps)$.
-Then, we round the signals in $\pi$ to some nearby discretized signals, by which the rounded signals may no longer be calibrated.
-Finally, we use the reserved probability mass $O(\eps)$ to adjust the obtained signaling scheme so that it becomes calibrated again.
-We show that the above discretization only results in (multiplicatively) $O(\eps)$ loss of the optimal revenue.
-The proof is divided into three steps.
-In the following, the probability mass is defined as $x(r, s) = \lambda(r)\pi(s|r)$ so that $\sum_{r, s} x(r, s) = 1$.